 We have also added a new section parallel to “enrichment analysis” titled “downstream analysis” where we would expand on using our single sample scores for disease prediction (the “disease prediction” section).
 We also added a new section on “ordination analyses” using our single sample scores.

-We have added in the discussion section the difficulty of evaluating power/phenotypic relevance of the enrichment methods and a clarification about how our evaluation data set can start to achieve those goals.
+We have revised the discussion section to highlight the difficulty of evaluating power/phenotypic relevance of enrichment methods and toclarify how our evaluation data set can be used toe address those goals.

-These changes will make the manuscript more focused and aligned with previous standards of benchmarking similar methods, while additionally provided the needed clarity and precision of language around complex statistical terminology.
-It will also highlight the contribution of the manuscript which is fundamentally a single sample set enrichment analysis approach (in the same vein as ssGSEA).
-We hope these changes have addressed the concerns raised by both reviewers.
+We believe these changes in response to reviewer comments have made the manuscript more focused and better aligned with previous benchmarking standards, while additionally providing the needed clarity and precision of language around complex statistical terminology.
+Our revisions also highlight the main contribution of the manuscript, which is fundamentally a single sample set enrichment analysis approach (in the same vein as ssGSEA).

 Reviewer 1: